 Mississippi Woman Charged with TennCare Fraud

-NASHVILLE – A woman currently living in Southaven, Mississippi is charged with TennCare fraud and theft of property after investigators say she allegedly gave the state false information so she could continue receiving TennCare healthcare insurance benefits.
+NASHVILLE – A woman living in Southaven, Mississippi is charged with TennCare fraud and theft property.
+Southaven is located across the state line from Shelby County, Tennessee.

-The Office of Inspector General (OIG), in a joint effort with the Southaven Police Department, today announced the arrest of 29-year-old Angeleake McQuerter.
-She’s accused of living out of state but reporting a Tennessee address to remain enrolled in TennCare.
-As a result, the program paid $21,864.73 for healthcare fees and claims for McQuerter and her four children.
+The Office of Inspector General (OIG), in a joint effort with the Shelby County Sheriff’s Office, today announced the arrest of 42-year-old Chasity Balfour.
+Investigators say she moved out of the state into Mississippi but claimed to live in Tennessee, resulting in TennCare paying more than $66,239 for medical fees and claims for Balfour and her family.

-The TennCare fraud charge is a class D felony and theft of property is a Class C felony.
-The case is being prosecuted by Shelby County District Attorney General Amy T. Weirich.
+The TennCare fraud charge is a class D felony, and the theft of property charge is a class B felony.
+The case is being prosecuted by Shelby County District Attorney General Amy P. Weirich.

-The OIG, which is separate from TennCare, began full operation in February 2005 and has identified and investigated more than 130,349 potential fraud cases leading to repayment of more than $9.2 million to TennCare.
-In fiscal year 2021, total estimated cost avoidance was more than $7.5 million.
-TennCare's budget is comprised of 65 percent federal and 35 percent state dollars.
-To date, 3,152 people of been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has identified and investigated more than 130,349 potential fraud cases leading to more than $9.2 million being repaid to TennCare.
+In the last year ending June 30, 2021, the total estimated cost avoidance was more than $7.5 million.
+TennCare's budget is comprised of both federal and state dollars.
+To date, 3,175 people of been charged with TennCare fraud.

-The OIG’s most wanted list of fugitives from TennCare fraud are online at https://www.tn.gov/finance/fa-oig/fa-oig-most-wanted.html.
+The OIG’s “Most Wanted” list can be located online at https://www.tn.gov/finance/fa-oig/fa-oig-most-wanted.html.
 Anyone with information about a wanted subject is urged to use the contact information on the page.